shopsys/monorepo-tools/packages/monorepo-tools/README.md

 ### [monorepo_split.sh](./monorepo_split.sh)

-Split monorepo built by `monorepo_build.sh` and push all master branches into specified remotes.
+Split monorepo built by `monorepo_build.sh` and push all `master` branches along with all tags into specified remotes.

 Usage: `monorepo_split.sh <remote-name>[:<subdirectory>] <remote-name>[:<subdirectory>] ...`

 ### [rewrite_history_into.sh](./rewrite_history_into.sh)

-Rewrite git history so that all filepaths are in a specific subdirectory.
+Rewrite git history (even tags) so that all filepaths are in a specific subdirectory.

 Usage: `rewrite_history_into.sh <subdirectory> [<rev-list-args>]`

 ### [rewrite_history_from.sh](./rewrite_history_from.sh)

-Rewrite git history so that only commits that made changes in a subdirectory are kept and rewrite all filepaths as if it was root.
+Rewrite git history (even tags) so that only commits that made changes in a subdirectory are kept and rewrite all filepaths as if it was root.

 Usage: `rewrite_history_from.sh <subdirectory> [<rev-list-args>]`